techidaily/site-win11-tips/source/_posts/explore-versatile-applications-top-10-ways-to-use-powertoys.md

 ## 6\.
 Find Your Mouse

- If you[need to use a multiple-display setup](https://www.makeuseof.com/how-to-set-up-dual-monitors/) , the cursor might get lost between your monitors.
+ If you [need to use a multiple-display setup](https://www.makeuseof.com/how-to-set-up-dual-monitors/) , the cursor might get lost between your monitors.
 Fortunately, you can have PowerToys indicate your cursor position for you.

 ![Find your mouse with PowerToys](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/find-my-mouse-1.jpg)